PHOTO: An artist’s rendering of the proposed updates to Adzick Field at Shaw Park in Clayton.

 A 2 1/2 foot tall red cordova stone CMU wall with safety netting measuring 32 feet tall will wrap home plate, between the dugouts.

 The applicant also proposes to replace the current field lights.
-The new lights will go in the same locations, but will feature upgraded lights with shields.
+The new lights will go in the same locations, but will feature upgraded LED lights with shields, allowing users to dictate how far the light reaches inside and outside of the field.

 The estimated cost for the project or estimated time for construction was not disclosed.